A typical Williams

 for more information on why not to use any lubrication on plastic pinball parts.
 Top of Page Part Number Indications of Coil Construction

-The majority of Williams and Bally coil part numbers indicate the construction method of the coil.
+The majority of Williams and Bally coil part numbers indicate the construction method used to build the coil.
 The first letter or two indicates the type of sleeve, the position or length of the wire terminal lugs.

 An example of a Williams coil part number is AL-23-550.

-coil has base wire lugs on the left and middle.
+coil has base wire lugs on the left and middle of the coil's base.

 In our example - 23=